GnatGo/Abstracting-Real-Objects-Project/README.md

 # Refrigerator Simulation Program

+## Citing
+This program was developed with the help of Copilot AI.
 ## Description
 This program simulates the behavior of a refrigerator using object-oriented programming principles in Java.
 It models a `Refrigerator` class with various attributes and methods to represent and manipulate the state of a refrigerator.
 ## Features